Brown County Dem’s top donor served arrest warrant because of maintenance issues at Federal courthouse

 Oops.

-If you have a warrant issued by a federal judge against you for not maintaining the courthouse building, and 2 days later the power is turned off to the same building for non-payment.. maybe donating $1500 to the local Democrat party wasn’t the best thing to do.
+Now I did hear the warrant may have been withdrawn later.
+But, if you have a warrant issued by a federal judge against you for not maintaining the courthouse building, and 2 days later the power is turned off to the same building for non-payment.. maybe donating $1500 to the local Democrat party wasn’t the best thing to do.

+2 thoughts on “Brown County Dem’s top donor served arrest warrant because of maintenance issues at Federal courthouse”

+At least from my perspective and a source there within the party the only reason that donation was made was to help get IM26 and Amendment A across the finish line.
+I believe he is more of a Libertarian politically.
+Hope he is able to things sorted out.
+He is very bright with a lot of talent & potential.